Gennady Zyuganov 1996 presidential campaign: The tide turns

 In spite of this development, Zyuganov persisted in campaigning as he had before, traveling the country delivering many of long, often pessimistic, stump speeches.
 However, this was to little avail, as Yeltsin's numbers rose while Zyuganov's fell.
 In fact, by April, a number of polls showed Yeltsin leading Zyuganov for the first time.
 However, with Zyuganov still leading in numerous other polls, Communists continued operating under the assumption that Zyuganov was still the favorite to win.

 By May, Yeltsin's position in the polls had universally evened-out with Zyuganov's.
-Quite consequentially, polling also showed that the electorate no longer trusted Zyuganov to be any more successful in dealing with the conflict in Chechnya that Yeltsin.
+Quite consequentially, polling also showed that the electorate no longer trusted Zyuganov to be any more successful in dealing with the conflict in Chechnya than Yeltsin.
 The highly unpopular Chechen War had once been thought to be the issue that would guarantee Yeltsin's loss in the election.
 This was no longer the case.

 Both Zyuganov and Yeltsin maintained busy campaign travel schedules.
 While Yeltsin's campaign schedule included visits to areas with electorates that were regarded to be strongly communist, Zyuganov largely avoided campaigning before hostile or ambivalent audiences.
 While he did manage to make a handful of trips to areas that had weaker communist support, Zyuganov largely held rallies with audiences that were predominately composed of enthusiastic supporters rather than speaking to undecided voters.